JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 ## DT package {#widgets-intro-dt}

-The DT package [@R-DT] is a wrapper for the [DataTables](https://datatables.net/) jQuery plug-in, which allows creating interactive tables from R `data.frame` objects.
+The DT package [@R-DT] is a wrapper for the [DataTables](https://datatables.net/) jQuery plug-in, which allows creating interactive tables from R `data.frame` objects, it's as simple as a single line of code (see Figure \@ref(fig:plotly-dt-diagram)).

 ```r